Keto Diet for Beginners – Your Complete Guide

 - Targeted keto: You follow the standard keto diet, but eat extra carbs 30 minutes to an hour before a high-intensity workout.
 The glucose is meant to boost performance, and you return to ketosis after the workout.
 If your energy is suffering in the gym during keto, this style of eating might work for you.

 - Dirty keto: Dirty keto follows the same ratio of fats, proteins and carbs as the regular keto diet, but with a twist: It doesn’t matter where those macronutrients come from.
 Dinner could be a bunless Big Mac with a Diet Pepsi.
 Learn more about the dirty keto diet and how it works.

 - Moderate keto: Eat high fat with 100-150 grams of net carbs every day.
-Women often do best with this diet — restricting carbs can sometimes mess with hormonal function.
+Women who experience problems with other forms of keto sometimes do better with this diet — restricting carbs can sometimes mess with hormonal function.
 Also, some athletes find they burn out with fewer than 100 grams of carbs on workout days.

 How to find which approach works best for you

 - First, check with your doctor before you make any major dietary changes.